savnkr/aboutme/content/resources/courses/index.md

 | **Research Software Engineering with Python** | Turing Institute’s course on software engineering for research. | [Link](https://alan-turing-institute.github.io/rse-course/html/index.html) |
 | **RSE GitHub Repo** | Companion materials for the RSE course. | [Link](https://github.com/alan-turing-institute/rse-course) |

 ---

-## 🧭 How to Use

-1. **Clone or Fork**: Get started by cloning or forking this repository.
-2. **Explore Courses**: Browse the categorized courses and click links to access materials.
-3. **Contribute**: Add new courses or improve existing entries via pull requests.
----

 ## 📌 Acknowledgments